-The Center for Diversity and Student Success in Engineering and Computing (CD-SSEC) provides engineering students with opportunities and services that will enhance their academic experiences and increase their rate of success in the school and their future careers.
-The office supports the college through recruitment, retention and enrichment programs, such as mentorship, undergraduate research opportunities, peer-to-peer tutoring, internship, and precollege outreach activities.
+The Center for Diversity and Student Success in Engineering and Computing (CD-SSEC), which is part of SUCCEED, provides engineering students with opportunities and services that will enhance their academic experiences and increase their rate of success in the school and their future careers.
+The office supports the college through recruitment, retention, and enrichment programs, such as mentorship, undergraduate research opportunities, peer-to-peer tutoring, internship, and pre- college outreach activities.
 Click here for more information about CD-SSEC.